ChrisNzoka/blog_posts/cl361m8yv00ormgnv9n3md680.md

 /dev/loop0  114304       114304            0  100% /snap/core/12941
 ```

-There are several options available for this command.
-They help to modify the command output.
-An option is also known as a flag or a switch.
+Also, there are several options available for this command.
+These options help to modify the command output.
+Alternatively, an option is also known as a flag or a switch.
 Let's look at the commonly used options.

 ### 1.1.
 Human-Readable Format

-We can display file sizes from the df command output in a human-readable format using the *-h* flag.
+We can display file sizes with the df command output in a human-readable format using the *-h* flag.
 It instructs the command to output sizes to the nearest Kilobytes (K), Megabytes (M), Gigabytes (G), et cetera.
 To illustrate, let's run the command *df -h*.

 ```
 $ df -h